ierror/acid-chess/docs/index.md

 1. [PyPI](https://acid-chess.readthedocs.io/en/latest/installation.html#installation-from-pypi) - For users who only want to use ACID Chess rather than develop for it
 2. [git](https://acid-chess.readthedocs.io/en/latest/installation.html#installation-from-git) For users who want to develop for ACID Chess

-# Known bugs and limitations
-- after switching cameras you will see an "Image capture failed: timed out waiting for a preview frame" error in the logs.
-Workaroud: Select camara you want to use and restart the app
-- Linux and Windows aarch64 is not supported atm.
-[PySide6 needs support first]([https://bugreports.qt.io/browse/PYSIDE-1595])

 # Resources

 ## Documentation